ABOUT THE COMPANY

 A blend of movement, stillness, stories, and play, DanceLink projects can take a variety of forms including creative movement, community-based workshops, master classes, or proscenium and site-specific performance.
 DanceLink exists to promote community and communicate profoundly through the multi-faceted instrument of the body.

-DanceLink projects have received funding from the Pennsylvania Partners for the Arts, UpSide Allentown, the Allentown Cultural Commission, the Lehigh Valley Engaged Humanities Consortium and in-kind support from Cedar Crest College.
+DanceLink projects have received funding from the Pennsylvania Council for the Arts, the Pennsylvania Partners for the Arts, UpSide Allentown, the Allentown Cultural Commission, the Lehigh Valley Engaged Humanities Consortium and in-kind support from Cedar Crest College.

 ARTISTIC DIRECTOR